 - Webel Knitting Company

 For victims of asbestos diseases, there are two major cancer facilities in the Carolinas.
-These cancer centers and their staff offer specialized medical treatment, counseling, and other patient-related services that can alleviate the symptoms while providing emotional support.
+These cancer centers and their staff offer specialized medical treatment, counseling, and other patient-related services.

 Wake Forest University Baptist Medical Center